engtuncay/engtuncay.github.io/web-css/css-notes-07-Grid.md

 # Grid Container

-To make an HTML element behave as a grid container, you have to set the display property to grid or inline-grid.
+To make an HTML element behave as a grid container, you have to set the display property to `grid or inline-grid`.

-Grid containers consist of grid items, placed inside columns and rows.
+Grid containers consist of `grid items`, placed inside columns and rows.

-## The grid-template-columns Property
+## The grid-template-columns property

 The grid-template-columns property defines *the number of columns* in your grid layout, and it can define *the width of each column*.